 Of course, this will keep you safe from the elements, such as rain, snow and especially hail.
 And because of the reduced risk, you will pay less for your car insurance rates, especially for a newer vehicle.
 The savings will be reflected mostly on your “comprehensive” portion of the bill, which includes fire and theft coverage.

 You’ll also notice that over time, your vehicle’s appearance will not look as “weathered” as many other vehicles.
 Your resale value will be higher if you choose to sell the vehicle and the trade-in value will definitely be higher if you trade for a newer car.
+It would not be unusual to add $500 to the market value of you car or truck (after about five years) by simply keeping it covered when not in use.

 Don’t Forget About What’s Inside The Car

 It’s important to try to keep as many of these items as possible out of sight from a passerby so there is no added temptation to steal them from your vehicle.
 Locking the doors is always a good idea.
 Also, it’s possible that your homeowner’s rate could increase because of a theft claim, so avoid those types of situations if possible.
+A small theft (less than the deductible) should perhaps be handled yourself.

 Check The Weather